Timeline of the COVID-19 pandemic in Saskatchewan: COVID-19 numbers

+Political responses

-On January 4, 2021, Minister of Highways Joe Hargrave announced his resignation, after criticism over a recent trip to Palm Springs, California to finalise the sale of a home there.
+On January 4, 2021, Minister of Highways Joe Hargrave announced his resignation, after criticism over a recent trip to Palm Springs, California to finalize the sale of a home there.
 Hargrave had apologized for the trip, explaining that it had been approved by the Premier, and that "my decision to travel was an error in judgement at a time when so many people have had to make sacrifices during the pandemic."
 The NDP questioned whether the travel was essential, especially after the December 31 resignation of Ontario's Finance Minister Rod Phillips amid a similar controversy, but the Saskatchewan government stated that it did not plan to remove Hargrave from office.
 Opposition Leader Meili argued that "[Premier Moe's] telling the people of Saskatchewan one thing, demanding one thing of Saskatchewan people, but doing something very different when it comes to his own cabinet members."

-As of January 11, Saskatchewan had reached its peak of hospitalizations and daily new cases.

 On January 12, the existing health orders amended December 14, 2020 were renewed through January 29, with no changes.
 Saskatchewan's seven-day rolling average peaked at 321 cases per-day.
 As of January 13, Saskatchewan had the highest number of new cases per-capita nationwide.

 On January 15, the province reported that at least 56 cases had been tied to a restaurant in Saskatoon.

 On January 23, Premier Moe criticized a group of individuals that had harassed the Chief Medical Officer by participating in a "misguided protest" outside of his personal home.
 He stated on Twitter, "To those that did this - you should be ashamed of yourselves and your actions.
 After months of spending virtually every waking hour working tirelessly to protect the health and well being of Saskatchewan people though this pandemic, this is the last thing Dr. Shahab deserves."

 On January 26, the existing health orders amended December 14, 2020 were renewed through February 19, again with no changes, with Premier Moe citing that the seven-day rolling average had been seen a gradual decrease.

 A study between November 2020 and January 2021 by the University of Saskatchewan's Population Health and Evaluation Research Unit (SPHERU), found that 67% of 1,500 residents surveyed did not believe the current provincial health orders were sufficient.

-Over all, January 2021 accounted for nearly half of Saskatchewan's COVID-19-related deaths to-date.